RedHatQE/varmeth/README.md

 `varmeth` can be installed by running `pip install varmeth`

 ### Usage

 Below example can show you how to use `varmeth`.
 You can see a different _method variant_.
 You’ll have to decorate _default method_ with `variable` and register it with different _method variant_.
 You can also register _variant_ with multiple names.

+The following code snippet shows how to use `varmeth` in a real world example:

+In this example, the `tiger` method will change it's implementation based on the context at runtime, so it must be annotated with the `@variable` annotation in order to do so.
+It will be the _variable_ method.

+The body of this method will be the `default` implementation - the implementation used for this method when no context is explicitly used.

+The `siberian_tiger` and `bengal_tiger` are two different implementations for the `tiger` method, and need to be annotated with `@tiger.variant("variant-name")` annotations, where `variant-name` is a string identifier that will be used at runtime to select the required `variant` implementation.
+These will be the _variants_.

+Note that the _variable_ method can be associated with multiple implementations or _variants_:

 ```python
 from varmeth import variable